-Use of specialist expertise Applying and interpreting specialist knowledge Embedded In general, the strong emphasis on specialist expertise and collaboration work together to support an informal and organic approach to supporting the interpretation and application of specialist expertise.
-But the college has put in place more formal, sustained and systemic structures to ensure that the specialist knowledge gained by staff who participated in the learner led residential training and/ or the leadership training is methodically embedded and developed.
-This involves: - staff who completed the learner led training being required to attend at least two of the half termly development forums which have been introduced at a number of sites.
+Applying and interpreting specialist knowledge

+In general, the strong emphasis on specialist expertise and collaboration work together to support an informal and organic approach to supporting the interpretation and application of specialist expertise.
+But the college has put in place more formal, sustained and systemic structures to ensure that the specialist knowledge gained by staff who participated in the learner led residential training and/or the leadership training is methodically embedded and developed.
+This involves:

+- ★ staff who completed the learner led training being required to attend at least two of the half termly development forums which have been introduced at a number of sites.
 They provide an opportunity for on-going discussion and the sharing of best practice between teachers who have attended the residential.
-All teachers who complete the residential in 2012/13 are additionally required to undertake a peer observation of another teacher who has completed the training - several CCLs intend to ask staff who have completed the residential to lead development sessions with colleagues on CCL-led development days. - ✓ Some CCLs have identified learning walks, peer observations and performance management as strategies for further development in this area.
-CMT acted as coaches to the participants in the leadership course after the residentials, which as now included a coaching module to move the college more towards a coaching culture.
-The college's practices sit mainly at the embedding benchmarks with some elements of enhancing It's well established interest in and support for developing expertise would be strengthened and move quickly to fulfil its potential for transforming practice if: 1 The college sets about systematically identifying excellence amongst both internal and external specialists.
+All teachers who complete the residential in 2012/13 are additionally required to undertake a peer observation of another teacher who has completed the training; and - ▲ Some CCLs have identified learning walks, peer observations and performance management as strategies for further development in this area.

+CMT acted as coaches to the participants in the leadership course after the residentials, which has now included a coaching module to move the college more towards a coaching culture.

+The college practices sit mainly at the embedding benchmarks with some elements of enhancing

+Its well established interest in and support for developing expertise would be strengthened and move quickly to fulfil its potential for transforming practice if:

+- ★ the college sets about systematically identifying excellence amongst both internal and external specialists.
 Identifying benchmarks through carefully selected staff working groups supported by appropriate external experts where necessary to avoid the risk of group think in particular areas (subject expertise, behavioural management, AfL etc).
-Colleagues meeting benchmarks at the most sophisticated levels could then be asked to act as mentors or specialists for other colleagues.
-2 The existing interest in the contributions of specialists were extended: - ▲ To developing a broader range of ways of contextualising new approaches/ knowledge and an understanding of how specialist knowledge from the field intersects with teaching, learning and assessment processes In order to enable colleagues to embed new practices within engaging and appropriately challenging learning experiences.
+Colleagues meeting benchmarks at the most sophisticated levels could then be asked to act as mentors or specialists for other colleagues; - L the existing interest in the contributions of specialists were extended: - systematically beyond learning about what is working and expected in industry and the workplace to why certain approaches do and don't work in different teaching and learning contexts, - to developing a broader range of ways of contextualising new approaches/ knowledge and an understanding of how specialist knowledge from the field intersects with teaching, learning and assessment processes, in order to enable colleagues to embed new practices within engaging and appropriately challenging learning experiences; and